aravind-n/prep/assets/README.tmpl.md

 The cookbook consists of the following

-- config.toml - Main configuration settings nfor the workbook.
+- config.toml - Main configuration settings for the cookbook.
 Includes global variables shared by all recipes
 - recipes/ - All recipes used to build the cookbook
-- assets/ - Assets that are read-only.
-Recipes will not alter these files and will deploy them as is.
-Recipes may write new files to assets
-- scripts/ - User scripts that are used by recipes. useful when a single line command isn't enough for a task
+- scripts/ - Optional user scripts that are used by recipes.
+Useful when a single line command isn't enough for a task
-- templates/ - Template files that require per-user substitution.
-Recipes will use these files to generate an asset
 - README - General description about the cookbook